erikvanoosten/metrics-scala/docs/Manual.md

 }
 ```

-Push gauges retain their value for ever.
+Push gauges retain their value forever.
 This may not always be desirable.
 For example, if the external cache in
 the code example above evicts items after 10 minutes, then the push gauge should not report measurements from more
-then 10 minutes ago.
+than 10 minutes ago.
 A push gauge with timeout fixes this:

 ```scala
 // Defines a push gauge with timeout